The Briggs & Stratton 20507 is a gas-powered pressure washer offering a maximum water pressure of 4000 PSI and flow of 4 GPM. (Read full specs)

 Zoom on the Briggs & Stratton 20507

-The Briggs & Stratton 20507 is a heavy duty, commercial pressure washer, that provides its users with an all-around versatile cleaning experience, and enables:
+In a nutshell, the Briggs & Stratton 20507 is a heavy duty, commercial pressure washer, which not only offers an all-around versatile cleaning experience, but that also allows:

 - use of detergent and cleaning solutions

-With a powerful 420 cc (13.5 hp) engine, its triplex pump delivers a pressure of 4000 PSI (roughly 67 times more than a standard garden hose) and a flow of up to 4 GPM (values claimed by the manufacturer), resulting in the Briggs & Stratton 20507's cleaning power of 16000 Cleaning Units.
+Using an impressive 420 cc (13.5 hp) engine, its triplex pump delivers a pressure of up to 4000 PSI (roughly 67 times more than a standard garden hose) and a flow of up to 4 GPM (values claimed by the manufacturer).
+Together, the values result in a cleaning power of 16000 Cleaning Units.

 Design & Handling

 The wheelbarrow design of the Briggs & Stratton 20507 grants mobility and stability to the unit.
-The strong steel tubing frame assures assembly longevity.
+The robust and sturdy steel tubing frame offers longevity to the assembly.
 The handle adds to the 20507 convenience of transport.

-The device weighs 141 lbs and thus, is far from lightweight.
-Transporting and manually lifting it may therefore pose a challenge.
+At 141 lbs, we can't really say that the unit is a lightweight, and manually lifting or transporting it could be a challenge.
 Its 420 cc Briggs & Stratton 2100 Series™ engine, the triplex pump and steel tubing frame add up to a large chunk of the device's weight.
-However, the unit’s two 12" never-flat wheels are crucial to its maneuvrability, since they provide a smooth method of manipulation on the job.
+However, the unit is manipulated smoothly thanks to its two 12" never-flat wheels, which play a key role in its maneuvrability.

-The Briggs & Stratton 20507's package includes a spray gun, a wand, a pressure hose, 5 nozzles and a detergent injection feature, with a more detailed description below.
+The Briggs & Stratton 20507 comes with a spray gun, a wand, a pressure hose, 5 nozzles and a detergent injection feature, which are detailed below.

-- Soap injection: While the device doesn't feature a soap tank, detergent supply is ensured by a siphon hose.
+- Soap injection: Detergent is fed in through a siphon hose, since the device lacks a soap tank.
 The detergent will be added automatically to the water when a soap nozzle is attached.

 - Pressure hose: A neat storage for the included 50 ft ⌀3/8" high-pressure hose is facilitated by a set of convenient hooks.

-- Spray gun and wand: Both the classic ergonomic spray gun and its wand may be conveniently stored in a side hook.
+- Spray gun and wand: A side hook enables you to easily store the included classic ergonomic spray gun and its wand.

 |Concrete, brick, masonry||Use with caution||Suitable||Suitable||Suitable||Suitable|